 The evidence is clear – the best electric toothbrush is more effective than a manual brush.
 However, the choice is overwhelming and some models are very expensive.
-Yes, you can spend lots more for additional features & gimmicks, but spending big doesn’t translate to cleaner teeth.
+Yes, you can spend lots more on additional features & gimmicks, but spending big doesn’t translate to cleaner teeth.

-The good news is that you can buy the best electric toothbrush for under £40.
+The good news is that you can buy the best electric toothbrush for around £40.
 This doesn’t get you a fancy case, USB charging or Bluetooth connectivity, but it will afford you the best electric toothbrush – based on clinical evidence for cleaner teeth & healthier gums.

 How to Choose the Best Electric Toothbrush

 Rather than simply try a few toothbrushes and write a review on what seems good, we’ve based results on clinical trials & research (more on this later).
 What’s clear is that a decent electric toothbrush will mean cleaner teeth, healthier gums and fewer trips to the dentist – All good reasons why you should buy an electric toothbrush.

 Over the last decade, numerous tests and studies have analysed the benefit of using a powered toothbrush, compared to the manual equivalent.
 Importantly, they all conclude that you will have healthier teeth and gums by using an electric toothbrush.